 For those in the U.S. who enjoy taking photos on their cellphones, particularly of illicit activities or potentially illegal ones, the South Wales Police force has sent a warning shot across the Atlantic to beware.
 Or else.

 In March in South Wales, U.K., a kingpin of a cannabis and ecstasy trafficking ring was arrested after photos of ecstacy which he took on his cellphone and sent in a text message on WhatsApp were traced back to him via his fingerprint marks that could be seen on enlarged images of that photo.
 In total, 11 people were arrested as members of the ring.

 In South Wales, law enforcement officials there said it was the first time this particular technique had been used to support an arrest.
 It is an investigation which began with neighbors calling to say it appeared that suspicious activity was occurring at a house with more-than-normal foot traffic coming into and out of it.
 And the arrest phase of it has ended with the tracking down of the 28-year-old leader of the pack, Elliot Morris.

-Dave Thomas, forensic operations manager at the Scientific Support Unit, said in a press release put out by ...
+Dave Thomas, forensic operations manager at the Scientific Support Unit, said in a press release put out by the South ...

 by Dale Chappell